Synapse-Solutions/CSI/README.md

-changing the readme for test 3 github issue
+changing the readme for test 3 github